Regina Mundi Catholic College: Chapel

-Chapel

 Chapel at RMC (notice the curtains covering the organ pipes).

-The chapel at Regina Mundi is located on the first floor of the Central Section, and is visible as soon as one walks into the main entrance of the building.
+The chapel at the original Regina Mundi is located on the first floor of the Central Section, and is visible as soon as one walks into the main entrance of the building.
 The chapel is the largest of all Catholic Secondary Schools in the LDCSB, owing to the history of the school as a Junior Seminary.

 The chapel is built of stone on the exterior, as is the rest of the school, and has a wood finish inside.
 The altar is made of granite stone.
 Along the entire chapel are stained glass windows, and images featuring the Stations of the Cross.
-To either side of the cross are long fabric drapes displaying the school's colors of blue and gold.
+To either side of the cross are long fabric drapes displaying the school's colours of blue and gold.
 Behind those drapes are the pipes for the school's $200,000 organ.

 There are two rooms on either side of the rear of the chapel.
-When the school was first built the two rooms behind the chapel were used by the priests as living quarters, but now they are the headquarters for the school's active Chaplaincy Team.
+When the school was first built, the two rooms behind the chapel were used by the priests as living quarters, but now they are the headquarters for the school's active Chaplaincy Team.

 The chapel also features the Memory Wall, which has pictures of all the students and staff who have died during their terms at RMC.